2.20 Children missing from care, home and education

 No child shall be deemed low or no risk missing who is:

-- at risk of/experiencing child sexual exploitation
+- at risk of/experiencing child sexual or other forms of exploitation

 - an unaccompanied asylum seeking child (UASC)